elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 ### Data structures

-Remember lists are literals, so they are represented as themselves in the AST:
+Remember, lists are literals, so they are represented as themselves in the AST:

 ```elixir
 quote do